kallakata/blog/_talks/github_migration.md

 venue: 'CloudNative Prague'
 slidesurl: '/files/github_migration.pdf'
 ---
 We have undergone quite a heavy migration from Drone CI to GitHub Actions for all of our microservices and projects.
-This effort span 6+ months and helped us learn a lesson.
+This effort span 6+ months and helped us learn a lesson or two that I shared in this talk.